10-11 Sept 2024

 We return to our routine.
 The 5:30 wake up is no problem.
 I sleep well, awake early looking forward to morning outings when the sun is low and air is cool.
 Animals appreciate it, too.
 Early bird catches the worm kind of story.

-River grass deposited in trees indicate previous water levels
+River grass deposited in trees indicating previous water levels

-We enter the smaller, eerily quiet waterways.
-I am amazed at the signs of flood levels.
-It is beyond my imagination that water levels can reach over the 15′ riverbanks, then another 20-30 feet over the entire island and its trees.
+We enter smaller, eerily quiet waterways.
+High water marks are amazing.
+It is beyond my imagination that water levels reach over these 15′ riverbanks, then another 20-30 feet over the entire island and its trees.
 The area, now a series of small islands and narrow channels, becomes one massive lake.
 Waterways disappear and canoes and pecky -perkies are able to float over the land and thru the forests.

 It is impossible to determine the depth of the river or individual channels.
 While my compass says I am between 30-50’ above sea level, the river bottom continuously shifts, channels hide massive fallen trees, and water levels remain deceptive.